SC Freiburg: Post-Streich years

 In March 2024, it was announced that Streich's assistant coach, Julian Schuster, would take over as head coach of the club.
 During the 2024–25 season, Freiburg reached the Champions League spots, climbing to fourth place after a crucial away win against Wolfsburg on matchday 31.
 However, a 3–1 home defeat to Eintracht Frankfurt on the final matchday saw them drop to fifth place and Europa League qualification, narrowly missing out on the Champions League for the fifth time following 2001, 2013, 2022, and 2023.
+In Schuster's second season, the club reached the Europa League final, the first European final in the club's history.
+In the final in Istanbul, they however lost 3-0 to English Aston Villa.

 Reserve team

 The club's reserve team, formerly the SC Freiburg Amateure, now SC Freiburg II, has, for the most part of its history played in the lower amateur leagues.
 It made a three-season appearance in the tier four Verbandsliga Südbaden from 1983 to 1986, but then took until 1994 to return to this league.
 In 1998 the team won promotion to the Oberliga Baden-Württemberg after a league championship in the Verbandsliga.
 Freiburg II spent the next ten seasons at this level as an upper table side before another league championship took the team to the Regionalliga Süd.
 After four seasons at this league the team became part of the new Regionalliga Südwest in 2012.
 After a seventh place in its first season in the league the team finished runner-up in 2013–14.

 A South Baden Cup win in 2001 qualified it for the first round of the 2001–02 DFB-Pokal, the German Cup, where it lost to Schalke 04.